Entities & Components

 5fmt.Println(zero2.IsZero()) // prints true

-All other entities must be created through the
+All other entities must be created through the ecs.World

-(see section Creating entities below)
+(see section Create entities below)

 Components